tchiotludo/akhq/README.md

 ```

 More examples about Protobuf deserialization can be found in [tests](./src/test/java/org/akhq/utils).
-Info about descriptor files generation can be found in [test resources](./src/test/resources/protobuf_proto).
+Info about the descriptor files generation can be found in [test resources](./src/test/resources/protobuf_proto).

 ### Security
 * `akhq.security.default-group`: Default group for all the user even unlogged user.
 By default, the default group is `admin` and allow you all read / write access on the whole app.

 By default, security & roles is enabled by default but anonymous user have full access.
-You can completely disabled
-security with `micronaut.security.enabled: false`.
+You can completely disable security with `micronaut.security.enabled: false`.

 If you need a read-only application, simply add this to your configuration files :
 ```yaml